1 Drexel Drive

 - Try to avoid controversial topics.
 But, if you can't, stick to your opinions.
 You should try to avoid controversial topics such as politics, religion, or affirmative action.
 However, if you can't avoid them, be prepared to state your opinions and then defend them while, at the same time, respecting the rights of others to differ with you.
 It is generally a mistake to change your ideas when faced with opposition from an interviewer.

-- Look up information about the school before the interview because some interviewers do nothing but ask you if you have questions about the school and you don't want to just sit there if this happens.
-Research the schools that you have been granted interviews at by visiting their websites well in advance of your interview.
+- Look up information about the school before the interview and be prepared to ASK QUESTIONS because some interviewers will ask you if you have questions about the school and you don't want to just sit there if this happens.
+You should know the MISSION of each school and how the mission appeals to you and your goals as a potential student and future health professional.
+You should also prepare a list of questions to ask about the school because often, interviewers will ask if you have any inquiries about the school, program, etc. Be sure NOT to ask questions where the answers are readily available on the website or some other source.
+Research the schools that you have been granted interviews at by visiting their websites, catalogs, etc. well in advance of your interview.

 - Don't try to second guess the interviewers, i.e. Don't try to give the interviewer what you think he/she wants to hear.
 To do so makes you seem shallow.
 Be truthful and say what you think while at the same time, trying to avoid controversy.